-The Municipality will review the status of preparedness and contingency plans associated with the prevailing risks identified in the area and to also reflect possible risk reduction projects during the first three years of the 2017-2022 Financial Years.
+The Municipality will review the status of preparedness and contingency plans associated with the prevailing risks identified in the area and to also reflect possible risk reduction projects during next two outer financial years.

 The Kannaland Disaster plan has been developed in terms of the Disaster Management Act (Act 7 of 2002) that requires Local Authorities (B Municipalities) to develop and maintain a Disaster Management Plan for their area of control/jurisdiction.